 When someone retires a carbon offset, a record of that retirement is published in a public database.
 Click the links in the ‘Retirement Date And Public Record’ column to view the retirement records:

 We do not pay rent or mortgage on a building, and our single staff member is still an independent contractor without benefits.
 Our largest expenses are:

 - 1 full-time staff.
 Income similar to high school teacher.

 - $300-$500/mo in software subscriptions.
 For example, website, email newsletter, and CRM.

 We’ve existed since April 2020.
 Here are our financial records:

-2020 – We were a project of a larger non-profit called Indiana Forest Alliance.
+2020 – We started as a project of a larger non-profit called Indiana Forest Alliance.
+They are the largest statewide nonprofit protecting Indiana’s forests, and they’ve been doing this for over 25 years.
 They provided legal and accounting infrastructure in exchange for 5% of our income.
-They’ve submitted 990s to the IRS every year for 20+ years.
-The latest year available is 2019.
-Find them here.
+You can find their Form 990s back to 2009 on ProPublica.
+Here is the one for 2020.

 For more information, contact our Executive Director or Treasurer.